Air purifier Florafilt and air analyser air-Q in lounge with bookcase

 For this purpose, the air quality in the approximately seven-square-metre test room was first monitored over a day to detect periodic effects.
 Then the gas toluene was introduced into the room in a controlled manner.

-On the first of the total of four test days, it was checked to what extent this concentration drops due to the plants in the room but without the help of the air purifier "Apollo".
-No decrease in the toluene level could be measured.
+On the first of a total of four test days, the extent to which this concentration was reduced by the plants in the room but without the help of the "Apollo" air purifier was tested.
+No decrease in the toluene value could be measured.

-The following day, the experiment was repeated, this time with the biological air purifier in operation.
-The curve recorded by the air-Q clearly shows that "Apollo" lowered the VOC value considerably faster and more strongly.
+The following day, the test setup was repeated, this time with the biological air purifier in operation.
+The curve recorded by the air-Q clearly shows that "Apollo" reduced the VOC value considerably faster and more strongly.
 At the same time, the plants in the room increased the humidity.

 It was particularly exciting for us that Florafilt used both our air-Q and a special measuring device for toluene only from Dräger (type X-am 8000) for the tests.
 In terms of the quality of the measurement results, the air-Q was able to keep up well with the very expensive special device.
 For example, the air-Q measures to the second.
 And the VOC sensor in the air-Q, which we specially selected, reacted very well and strongly to the dangerous toluene.
 This can be clearly seen on the measurement curve of our air-Q by the sudden increase in the VOC concentration.

-The air-Q also has several advantages in terms of measurement and evaluation.
+The air-Q also has a number of advantages in terms of measurement and evaluation options.
 For example, the air-Q monitored other parameters in parallel and correlated them with each other.
 One result: the positive effects of the "Apollo" on relative and absolute humidity could be proven.

 In addition, Florafilt could be sure that there were no other interfering pollutants in the test chamber.
 In the end, our sniffer air-Q thus made a decisive contribution to precise and satisfactory test measurements of the "Apollo".